 Years later, Ms. Gerritsen became aware of striking similarities between her novel and the then-upcoming film Gravity, to be directed by Alfonso Cuarón and produced, financed, and released by Warner Bros., which, since 2008, has owned and controlled New Line and Katja.
-Both Ms. Gerritsen’s novel and the film are set in orbital space and feature a female medical doctor/astronaut who is stranded alone aboard a space station after a series of disasters kill the rest of the crew.
+Both Ms. Gerritsen’s novel and the film are set in orbital space and feature a female medical doctor/astronaut who is stranded alone aboard the International Space Station after a series of disasters kill the rest of the crew.
 Both detail the astronaut’s struggle to survive.
 Both are called Gravity.

 At the time, Ms. Gerritsen was unaware of any connection between those persons responsible for the film and those who had worked to develop her novel into a film.
 Ms. Gerritsen believed that as improbable as it appeared, it was at least within the realm of possibility that an independent storyteller could come up with the same specific setting, character, situation, and give it an identical title.

 Then, in February 2014, Ms. Gerritsen received startling new information from a reliable source.
-She was told that at least one individual who was key to the development of the film Gravity had also been connected to her project while it was in development, and would have been familiar with her novel.
+She was told that Alfonso Cuaron had also been connected to her project while it was in development, and would have been familiar with her novel.